jbochi/redis-doc/commands/eval.md

 It is not hard to create fast scripts, as the script overhead is very low, but if you are going to use slow scripts you should be aware that while the script is running no other client can execute commands since the server is busy.

+If you don't require atomicity, you can opt to run the scripts asynchronously.
+With the `EVALASYNC` and `EVALSHAASYNC` counterpart commands, it's possible to create long running scripts without blocking other clients.
+Redis uses a fixed size thread pool with one Lua State for async script execution.

 ## Error handling